Q. What's wrong with wireless radiation in schools?

 A. Yes.
 Some schools have taken steps to hardwire classrooms, providing the safest and fastest means of connectivity for students and staff.
 They have also instituted strict device use policies to reduce exposures from students' cell phones.
 Other schools have followed the Tech Safe School mitigation solutions with excellent success providing a 90% reduction in exposure in some cases (see below).
 Remarkably, the second largest school district in the US, The Los Angeles United School District adopted an RF exposure guideline 10,000x lower than the FCC's thermal guideline.
 (Note: These levels are not being monitored and health impacts are evident in the science at levels well below this LAUSD-adopted level.
 There are several workers' compensation cases in progress in the school district for teachers who have become ill.)

-This is an excerpt from a detailed technical report prepared for the Linbrook School in Oakville, Ontario by Safe Living Technologies, Inc. To read a complete copy of the report, please click here.
+Below is an excerpt from a detailed technical report prepared for the Linbrook School in Oakville, Ontario by Safe Living Technologies, Inc. To read a complete copy of the report, please click here.